timmybytes/banquet/docs/plop.md

 # 🧁 Baking Components and Pages with Plop.js

-**Main Course** comes with a CLI code generator called [Plop](https://plopjs.com).
+**Banquet** comes with a CLI code generator called [Plop](https://plopjs.com).
 You can use it to add new components, tests, pages, etc., based on the included [`.hbs`](https://handlebarsjs.com/guide/) templates—or ones you create yourself!

 The included templates can generate: